 Static analysis: Static analysis is the analysis of code without actually executing the code.

-Higher-end static analyzer tools can perform for more complex analysis such as locating potential bugs, memory leaks, inefficient code structures etc.
+Higher-end static analysis tools (static analyzers) can perform more complex analysis such as locating potential bugs, memory leaks, inefficient code structures, etc.

 Linters are a subset of static analyzers that specifically aim to locate areas where the code can be made 'cleaner'.